vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-dynamodb.md

 DynamoDB endpoint (region) that you will be using.
 Follow the [API Database Configuration](config-api#database-configuration) to complete the setup for the API.

-You also need to configure DynamoDB for the portal [DynamoDB Portal Configuration](config-portal#dynamodb)
+You also need to configure DynamoDB for the portal [Portal Database Configuration](config-portal#database-configuration)

 ### RecordSet Table
 Each row in the RecordSet table is a `RRSet`, which means it comprises one or more "Records" inside of it.